 In order to prevent a process from sending its messages using a push operation, one must attack (flood) the push-offer targets, the ports where push-replies are awaited, or the ports where data messages are awaited.
-However, the push destinations are randomly chosen in each round, as are the push-reply and data ports.
+However, the push destinations are randomly chosen in each round, and the push-reply and data ports are randomly chosen and encrypted.
 Thus, the attacker has no way of predicting these choices.

 Similarly, in order to prevent a process from receiving messages during a pull operation, one needs to target the destination of the pull-requests or the ports on which pull-replies arrive.
-However, the destinations and ports are randomly chosen.
+However, the destinations and ports are randomly chosen and the ports are sent encrypted.
 Thus, using the push operation, Drum achieves resilience to targeted attacks aimed at preventing a process from sending messages, and using the pull operation, it withstands attacks that try to prevent a process from receiving messages.